 - Tell all of your health care providers that you take this medicine (acyclovir buccal tablets).
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine will not cure cold sores.
-Talk with your doctor.
+If you have questions, talk with the doctor.

-- Do not give this medicine to younger children.
+- Do not give this medicine (acyclovir buccal tablets) to younger children.
 The chance of choking may be raised.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this medicine (acyclovir buccal tablets) while you are pregnant.